Hey! Don’t Trash This Museum!

 September 27, 2007

-[Update: This place will close in the summer of 2016]
+This museum closed in the summer of 2016.

 Along the way, I was also dragged – usually against my will – to a bunch of “boring old museums.”
 I recall days around Washington DC, at Mt.
 Vernon, or hours wasted at some dusty old fort in Kansas.
-It goes without saying that those experiences jelled somehow into what I am today – and also what I plan on doing with (to?) my son in the future.
+It goes without saying that those experiences jelled somehow into what I am today – and also what I plan on doing with (to?) my children.

 He instilled in me an appreciation for both recycling AND the dollar back when I was a kid.
 I had to raise half my ticket to Australia when I was 15 so in order to supplement my paperboy income, I began collecting recyclables.
 I had the entire neighborhood saving papers for me and we used to scour half of the entire University of Delaware stadium (19,000 seats) and parking lot after games for cans and bottles.
 We’d take this stuff to the junkyard and I’d walk away with about fifty more bucks every month or so.
 Easy money.